-The Michelin Technical Group provides the following information.
-Michelin provides a Recreational Vehicle Tire Guide with each Freightliner chassis that is passed along to you in the Airstream Owner's Packet.
-Please take the time to read it as it has information on the loading, weighing, and inflation of your RV and its tires.

-Caution: Extreme care must be taken to ensure that the tires are fully supported when using blocks to level motorhomes and/or RV's.
+The tire manufacturer for your RV provides a Recreational Vehicle Tire Guide with each Freightliner chassis that is passed along to you in the Airstream Owner's Packet.
+Please take the time to read it as it has information on the loading, weighing, care, and inflation of your RV and its tires.
+CAUTION: Extreme care must be taken to ensure that the tires are fully supported when using blocks to level motorhomes and/or RV's.
 The load on the tire should be evenly distributed on the block and in the case of duals, evenly distributed on blocks for both tires.
 If not property done, the steel cables in the sidewall of the tires may be damaged and could lead to premature fatigue of the sidewall.
 See tire warnings on page C-4